 Windows Computers

-AVG still offers a free antivirus that works on XP and Vista and Windows 7.
+AVG still offers a free antivirus that works Windows 7 and Windows 8.

-You can also consider Avast Free Antivirus, which is equally compatible.
+You can also consider Avast Free Antivirus, which is available for Windows 7 and Windows 8.

 Apple Computers